sid226/PDS/README.md

 # Documentation

-Documentation like how to add extra distro support are available in the docs directory.
+Documentation like how to add extra distro support are available in the docs directory [here](docs/Adding_new_distros.md).

 # Installation

-Instructions is available in the docs directory.
+Instructions to install can be found in the docs directory [here](docs/Installation.md).

 # License